Are you the One? We need your skills!

 - Experience working in a virtual office

-Salary range: $54,000 to $60,000 annually plus competitive benefits package and flexible schedule.
+Salary is commensurate with qualifications and is negotiable.
 Although preference will be given to Indigenous applicants (including First Nations, Métis and Inuit), all qualified candidates are encouraged to apply (please identify yourself in the cover letter).

 We thank all applicants for their interest, however only those candidates selected for interviews will be contacted.